andreasabel/inCode/entry/tries-with-recursion-schemes.md

 common recursive functions written on recursive data types.
-It exploits the fact that a lot of recursive functions for different recursive data types all really follow the same pattern and gives us powerful tools for writing cleaner and safer code.
+It exploits the fact that a lot of recursive functions for different recursive data types all really follow the same pattern and gives us powerful tools for writing cleaner and safer code, and also for seeing our data types in a different light.

 Recursion schemes is a perfect example of those amazing accidents that happen throughout the Haskell ecosystem: an extremely "theoretically beautiful" abstraction that also happens to be extremely useful for writing industrially rigorous code.

-Tries are a common intermediate-level recursive data type, and recursion-schemes is a common intermediate-level library.
-So, as a fun intermediate-level Haskell project, let's build a trie data type in Haskell based on recursion-schemes, to see what it has to offer!
-The resulting data type will definitely not be a "toy"
+As a fun intermediate-level Haskell project, let's build a trie data type in Haskell based on *recursion-schemes* to see what it has to offer!
---- it'll be something you can actually use to build meme diagrams of your own!

 Trie
 ----

-A [trie](https://en.wikipedia.org/wiki/Trie) (prefix tree) is a classic example of a simple yet powerful data type most people encounter in school (I remember being introduced to it through a project implementing a boggle solver).
+A [trie](https://en.wikipedia.org/wiki/Trie) (prefix tree) is a classic example of a simple yet powerful data type most people first encounter in college courses (I remember being introduced to it through a project implementing a boggle solver).

 Wikipedia has a nice picture: